yaredow/nextjs-starter-template/README.md

 - **Auth Google keys**: [Generate your Google auth API key here](console.cloud.google.com).
 - **Auth Facebook keys**: [Get your Facebook auth API key here](developers.facebook.com).
+- **Stripe**: Follow [this guide](https://stripe.com/docs/keys) to obtain your Stripe API keys and configure your Stripe account.
+- **Better-auth**: Follow [this guide](https://better-auth.com/docs/get-started) to set up Better-auth and obtain your necessary credentials.
 - **Resend key**: [Get your Stripe Resend key here](resend.com).
+- **Upstash Redis (for rate limiting)**: Follow [this guide](https://upstash.com/docs/getting-started) to create an Upstash Redis database and obtain your connection details.

 Clone the repository and start building your application with confidence!